carlossarkis7/miniramses/docs/07_disk_alignment_and_rotation.md

 ```
 *Placeholder: Side views of aligned disk (XZ′ and YZ′ projections)*

+To improve the visual quality of the image, we can artificially increase the cell sizes and use the make_image_2d() function...
 ---

 ### 7.5 Visualizing the Disk from Multiple Angles (Hexbin View)